Climbing the world's most dangerous routes

 Buy The Mountain Path and Deep Play together for just £28.
 Just select the Paul Pritchard Bundle from the format dropdown menu above.

 Paul Pritchard is an award-winning author and one of the UK’s most visionary and accomplished climbers.
 Originally from Lancashire, he began climbing in his teens and went on to repeat some of the most difficult routes in the country, before moving to North Wales where he played a pivotal role in the development of the Dinorwig slate quarries and the imposing Gogarth cliffs on Anglesey.
 A move into mountaineering followed, with significant ascents around the world, including the East Face of the Central Tower of Paine in Patagonia, and the first ascent of the West Face of Mount Asgard on Baffin Island.

 In 1998 his life changed dramatically when he was hit by falling rock while climbing the Totem Pole, a sea stack off the Tasmanian coast.
-He was left with Hemiplegia – paralysis down the right side of his body – and also lost the power of speech for many months.
-Since his accident Paul has continued to lead a challenging life through caving, tricycle racing, sea kayaking, river rafting, climbing Kilimanjaro, and, in 2009, a return to lead rock climbing.
-He has devoted a considerable amount of time to raising awareness for the charity Headway and the Upendo Leprosy Centre in Tanzania, and he is a patron of Hemihelp and the Llanberis Mountain Film Festival.
+He was left with hemiplegia – paralysis down the right side of his body – and also lost the power of speech for many months.
+Since his accident, Paul has continued to lead a challenging life through caving, tricycle racing, sea kayaking, river rafting, climbing Kilimanjaro, and, in 2009, a return to lead rock climbing.
+He is an international speaker, advocating for disability, and a diversity and inclusion trainer volunteering for The Human Library, which challenges the harmful effects of stereotyping and prejudice.

 - Title: Deep Play

 - Subtitle: Climbing the world's most dangerous routes